HOW MUCH IS YOUR PEDESTRIAN ACCIDENT INJURY WORTH?

 A California wrongful death lawsuit must also be brought within two years of the date of the accident.
 A family member is precluded from bringing a wrongful death lawsuit if it is not filed within that time period.

-9 Vital Steps to Take Immediately After a Pedestrian Accident in California
+9 Steps to Take Immediately After a Pedestrian Accident in California

 It’s tough to think clearly after being hit by a vehicle, let alone if you have been injured, but what you say and do at the crash scene can have the effect of significantly affect the outcome of a subsequent claim you file against the tortfeasor.
-The following tips may help you avoid doing something which could minimize the value of your personal injury claim:
+These tips may help you avoid doing something which could reduce the value of your personal injury claim:

-- Stay off of social media, in particular, posting about being in an accident or the circumstances of your accident; and
+- Stay off of social media, in particular, posting about being in an accident or the circumstances of your accident.

 - Contact an experienced California pedestrian accident attorney as soon as possible to discuss your case.

 Why You Should Consult a Pedestrian Accident Attorney Right Away if You Were Injured

 The injuries sustained in pedestrian accidents can be catastrophic, and the cost of medical care and lost income as a result of such an accident can be exorbitant.
 To reduce their liability, the insurance company or defendant may try to coerce you into providing a recorded statement that later can be used against you to dispute liability or your damages.

 You may think that you must cooperate with everything that they ask you to do.
 However, do not take the word of the insurer.
 You need someone who will be in your corner, advising you and fighting on your behalf.

 A pedestrian accident lawyer from Arash Law will help you stay one step ahead of the insurance company or responsible party and avoid mistakes that would jeopardize your claim.

 Our attorneys will also perform an immediate investigation to gather evidence while it is still available.
 We can also handle talks with the insurance company, calculate your damages, and use proven legal strategies during settlement negotiations and potential litigation.